-We’re not angry to hear Percy Sledge passed away.
+We weren’t when the great Percy Sledge passed away in 2015.
 Sad for sure — he was a warm, gentle, humble man a few of us at Trunkworthy had the pleasure of knowing — but not angry.
 What we’re angry about is how he’ll be remembered: A one hit wonder, forever tied to the first single he ever cut and its overwhelming and enduring success.

 Over the years, “When A Man Loves A Woman” became such a defining song for Percy that it virtually erased everything he did afterward.
 There were other hits for sure, many of them just as timelessly and achingly gorgeous, but you won’t hear them on soundtracks, they don’t get played on the radio, and they don’t even have a home on the “expertly compiled” classic soul playlists served up whenever you log on to your music service of choice.
 That means an epic song like “True Love Travels On A Gravel Road,” (which has subsequently been covered/co-opted by Elvis Presley, The Afghan Whigs, Nick Lowe and Outlaw Country supergroup, The Highwaymen), is rendered invisible, wiped clean from the canon of Southern Soul’s king of heartbreak.
 In fact, this song — and the majority of Percy’s recorded output — isn’t even available on any of the major digital music services.